-Hence, for $\phi = 0$ , no redistribution takes place and we are back to the model presented in section 3; while for $\phi > 0$ , some redistribution takes place from high to low skilled individuals.
-To simplify the analysis, we also assume that high skill workers have full bargaining power, that is, $\beta \to 1$ , at eq.
+Hence, for $\phi = 0$, no redistribution takes place and we are back to the model14 presented in section 3; while for $\phi > 0$, some redistribution takes place from high to low skill individuals.
+To simplify the analysis, we also assume that high skill workers have full bargaining power, that is, $\beta \to 1$, at eq.
 3.3.

-If sufficiently strong (large $\phi$ ), this redistributive motive will induce low skill individuals, regardless of their current labor market status, to support UB, while high skill individuals will oppose it.
-The voting behavior over EPL will also be modified by the existence of a redistributive UB scheme (and, of course, by the use of a linear utility function).
+If sufficiently strong (large φ), this redistributive motive will induce low skill individuals, regardless of their current labor market status, to support UB, while high skill individuals will oppose it.
+The voting behavior over EPL will also be modified by the existence of a redistributive UB scheme (and, of course, by the use of a linear utility $\overline{}^{14}$ Due to the linearity in the utility function, we introduced also an exogenous Laffer curve represented by the term $(1-\tau)$ at equations 4.1 and 4.2, which was not present in the model at section 3.

+function).
 In particular, low skill individuals will partially internalize the effect of EPL on the high skill wages (see equations 3.3 and 3.4), since these wages now contribute to finance their unemployment benefits.
 Thus, low skill insiders will demand a lower level of EPL.
-These two effects are behind a new tradeoff EPL-UB, which may arise due to the redistribution across skill types by these two labor market institutions.
+These two effects are behind a new EPL-UB tradeoff, which may arise due to the redistribution across skill types induced by these two labor market institutions.

 For semplicity, let us concentrate on the equilibrium in which a low skill insider is the median voter over both UB and EPL.
-In this case, an increase in the redistributiveness of UB will lead the median voter over UB to increase the tax rate, $\tau$ , that finances UB, in order to exploit the redistributive transfer from the high skill individuals.
+In this case, an increase in the redistributiveness of UB will lead the median voter over UB to increase the tax rate, τ , that finances UB, in order to exploit the redistributive transfer from the high skill individuals.
 A more redistributive UB will also lead the low ability insider to demand less job protection (lower s) in order to increase the wage of the high ability and thereby their transfers.
+Moreover, for higher UB, a low ability insider will also be less concerned about the risk of becoming unemployed and will reduce the EPL accordingly.